#1. Babies cry. A lot.

 Because I had seen friends and family use them, I assumed I needed a bassinet too.
 I wish I had known I could skip the bassinet and have the baby sleep in a crib right from the start.

 This story was submitted to Love What Matters by Linda Yin.
-You can follow her journey on her website.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: